hedgedoc/hedgedoc/docs/content/guides/auth/gitlab-self-hosted.md

 # GitLab (self-hosted)

 *Note:* This guide was written before the renaming.
-Just replace `HackMD` with `HedgeDoc` in your mind :smile: thanks!
+Just replace `HackMD` with `HedgeDoc` in your mind 😃 thanks!

 1. Sign in to your GitLab
 2. Navigate to the application management page at `https://your.gitlab.domain/admin/applications` (admin permissions required)